gregoryyy/speechify/README.md

   --combine             Combine all chapter files into a single audiobook (default: false) --accelerate true/false
-                        Enable GPU or MPS acceleration (default: false)
+                        Enable GPU or MPS acceleration (default: false) --text-only           Only output parsed chapter text, no audio
 ```

 Example: